getlantern/redistrict/README.md

       --hashKeys strings    Key names of large hashes to automatically call hmigrate on, in the form --hashKeys="k1,k2" -h, --help                help for redistrict
-      --listKeys strings    Key names of large lists to automatically call lmigrate on, in the form --listKeys="k1,k2" --setKeys strings     Key names of large sets to automatically call smigrate on, in the form --setKeys="k1,k2" -s, --src string          Source redis host IP/name (default "127.0.0.1:6379") --srcauth string      Source redis password
+      --listKeys strings    Key names of large lists to automatically call lmigrate on, in the form --listKeys="k1,k2" --noprogress          Do not display progress bars.
+      --setKeys strings     Key names of large sets to automatically call smigrate on, in the form --setKeys="k1,k2" -s, --src string          Source redis host IP/name (default "127.0.0.1:6379") --srcauth string      Source redis password
-      --srcdb int           Redis db number, defaults to 0 --ssldstCert string   SSL certificate path for destination redis, if any.
+      --srcdb int           Redis db number, defaults to 0 --tlsdst              Use TLS to access the destination.
+      --tlsdstCert string   TLS certificate path for destination redis, if any.
+Implies tlsdst.
+      --tlssrc              Use TLS to access the source.
-      --sslsrcCert string   SSL certificate path for source redis, if any.
+      --tlssrcCert string   TLS certificate path for source redis, if any.
+Implies tlssrc.
 ```

 ### SEE ALSO

+* [redistrict diff](redistrict_diff.md)	 - Compares two redis databases
 * [redistrict hmigrate](redistrict_hmigrate.md)	 - Migrate a large hash at the specified key
 * [redistrict lmigrate](redistrict_lmigrate.md)	 - Migrate a large list at the specified key
 * [redistrict smigrate](redistrict_smigrate.md)	 - Migrate a large set at the specified key